 In the Upper Midwest example, the facility sought strategies to reduce water after expressing concerns of increased well-water use, which was stressing the potable water capacity.
 The plant personnel wanted to better understand how they were using process water and how to limit wastewater volumes and costs.
 Through all the discussions, a CSA was determined to be the best course of action.

-All raw materials and operational components going in and coming out of the facility create baseline metric to establish the Total Cost of Operation (TCO).
-The baseline data, in combination with modeling tools, gives an overview of what is being done within various processes used as compared to industry best practice, and what both the company and Kurita can do to make it better.
+All raw materials and operational components going in and coming out of the facility create baseline metric to establish the TCO.
+The baseline data, in combination with modeling tools, gives an overview of what is being done within various processes used as compared to industry best practice, and what both the company and Kurita America can do to make it better.
 In the Upper Midwest example, daily observations were made to verify that performance aligned with how the plant intends to operate, which was then communicated with plant engineers, operators, and management throughout the assessment.
 This allowed for continuous improvement opportunities and new projects to guide current and future sustainability endeavors.

 With the TCO metrics defined, mutually agreed upon projects by both the customer and Kurita America are identified after understanding how the customer typically hands operating expenses (OPEX) and capital expenses (CAPEX) funding of projects.
-A series of tiers categorize the projects by financial impact and return on investment.
-In the Upper Midwest example, the resulting output from the CSA included identifying over 20 improvement projects with water reduction, reuse and repurposing of 22% or 100 million gallons annually, and potential cost savings of nearly 19% or $1.1MM in water, energy, and waste.
+A series of tiers categorize the projects by financial impact and return on investment (ROI).
+In the Upper Midwest example, the resulting output from the CSA included identifying over 20 improvement projects with water reduction; reuse and repurposing of 22% or 100 million gallons annually; and potential cost savings of nearly 19% or $1.1MM in water, energy, and waste.
 Improvements to operation and profitability by two (2) to four (4) percent will vary but is typically viewed as normal to exceeding expectations.

 Kurita America’s AP model utilizes a holistic approach, called the Kurita Way, to establish an immersive dialogue with customers to architect various ever-evolving total solutions.
 It assists in connecting the corporate and local KPIs, especially for those companies that span different geographies.
 Solutions may differ for sites based on water resources.
 Similarly, solutions that may be feasible in one industry may not be in another.